ssharker21/ssharker21.github.io/content/_index.md

 title: Home
 ---

-My name is Cole Graber-Mitchell (cgm616).
+My name is Summit Sarkar.

-I'm a postgraduate student in the College of Law at SOAS, University of London.
-Last year, I studied Anthropology at the London School of Economics, and before that I graduated from Amherst College in Massachusetts.
+I'm an undergraduate student at Amherst College, studying Economics & Law, Jurisprudence, and Social Thought.
-I'm originally from Minneapolis, Minnesota.
+I'm originally from Queens, NY but later moved to Ellicott City, MD.

-I'm interested in progressive organizing and academics; I also like to dabble in programming, block printing, singing, and guitar.

-Right now, I'm thinking most about what I've come to term "climate humanities": theoretical and practical work—in the arts, academia, politics, and elsewhere—towards building a society that can weather the climate crisis.
+I'm interested in domestic and foreign policy; my hobbies include reading great literature and following sports including Formula1, soccer, and college football.

+Right now, I'm analyzing the 2017 Tax Cuts and Jobs Act as a Forge Fellow at the Roosevelt Network.
+In addition, I am a Gregory S. Call Academic Intern for [Prof. Jonathan Obert](https://www.amherst.edu/people/facstaff/jobert), working on his forthcoming book *Arming the Body Politic: The Economic Origins of American Gun Rights*.
+I am also an Articles Editor for the [Amherst College Law Review](https://amherstlawreview.wordpress.com/).

+This summer, I worked at the (Center for Individual Rights)[https://en.wikipedia.org/wiki/Center_for_Individual_Rights], publishing research concerning Constitutional Law.

 To see my academic work, go to [my research page](/research).

 {{< a2 "Other places you can find me" >}}

-- [LinkedIn](https://www.linkedin.com/in/cgm616), for my resume and work experience
+- [LinkedIn](https://www.linkedin.com/in/summit-sarkar/), for my resume and work experience
-- [GitHub](https://github.com/cgm616), to see most of my programming projects
+- [GitHub](https://github.com/ssharker21), to see most of my programming projects
-- [GitLab](https://gitlab.com/cgm616), to see some more of my programming projects
-- <a rel="me" href="https://hear-me.social/@cgm616">Mastodon</a>, which I don't really use
-- [Keybase](https://keybase.io/cgm616/), with links to my PGP key and other proofs about my identity